laineyliu0901/wikimedia/README.md

    pip install -r requirements.txt
    ```

+2. please create 3 folders 'history'. 'waiting' and 'database'.

-   and then run the following command(make sure you are inside the wikimedia folder)
+3. and then run the following command(make sure you are inside the wikimedia folder)

    ```
    python wikimedia.py year month day hour